 Scenario analysis is a tool for examining and evaluating different ways in which the future may unfold.
-During the year, the Trustee used scenario analysis to consider how climate change might affect the Plan's assets and liabilities, funding strategy, investment strategy and the sponsoring employer's covenant.
+In November 2023, the Trustee used scenario analysis to consider how climate change might affect the Plan's assets and liabilities, funding strategy, investment strategy and the sponsoring employer's covenant.

 We've used the climate scenario analysis as a key tool for identifying, assessing and managing climate-related risks and opportunities.
 In particular, we've used the analysis to identify the time horizons over which the physical risks and transition risks could materialise.
 We've then considered what the possible impacts of climate change could be over each of these time horizons and whether the current DB funding and the investment strategies for both the DB and DC Sections are likely to be robust against these risks (or able to take advantage of any opportunities).

-Climate scenario analysis was carried out for the Plan's DB and DC Sections in November 2023, following significant changes to the DB Section's investment strategy in 2023.
 The Trustee will carry out scenario analysis at least every three years and consider annually if the review should be carried out sooner due to investment strategy developments.

-During the Plan year, a small number of changes were made to the scenarios considered by the Trustee.
+During 2023, a small number of changes were made to the scenarios considered by the Trustee.
 The 'failed-transition' scenario was renamed 'high warming', the 'Paris disorderly-transition' scenario was renamed 'net-zero financial crisis' and the 'Paris orderly-transition' scenario was removed.
 A new 'limited-action' scenario was introduced, where some action is taken to mitigate climate change but not as much as under the net-zero financial crisis scenario.
 Each scenario is explained in Appendix 2.